scryptonight/escrow/README.md

 give access to the full Escrow, and it will then all be limited by how many tokens are actually available.

+If we were to do the same with, let's say, 100G tokens then the figures below show (first) the traditional way of distributing those 100G across four different size DEXes, and then the more straightforward way to do it with an Escrow.

 ![Traditional distribution method](img/Traditional%20Distribution%20of%20MEME%20Tokens%20on%204%20DEXes.png)

 ![Escrow-based distribution method](img/Escrow%20Distribution%20of%20MEME%20Tokens%20on%204%20DEXes.png)